The following resources and tools are intended to help you advocate for improved access to all contraceptive methods, including LARC.

 The Center for Medicaid and CHIP Services (CMCS) issued this guidance to states on the provision of family planning services under both fee-for-service and managed care delivery systems.
 This letter focuses on clarifying the purpose of family planning visits, presents strategies to reduce barriers to family planning services and supplies, and suggests ways to increase access to contraceptive methods.

-Jacobs Institute of Women’s Health: Long-Acting Reversible Contraception
+Jacobs Institute of Women's Health: Bridging the Divide

 NICHQ: Strategies to Increase Access to Long-Acting Reversible Contraception (LARC) in Medicaid

 The National Institute of Children’s Health Quality (NICHQ) created this brief to provide an introduction to LARC, including the history of LARC use, a list of currently available LARC methods, and LARC safety and effectiveness.
 Concerning the access and use of LARC by low-income women, this document also addresses barriers to wider adoption and highlights how access can be improved through state Medicaid policy and reimbursement strategies.

 NIRH: Enhancing Long-Acting Reversible Contraception (LARC) Uptake and Reimbursement at Federally Qualified Health Centers - A Toolkit for States

 The National Institute for Reproductive Health (NIRH) produced this toolkit to act as a resource for states seeking to enhance LARC access in Federally Qualified Health Centers (FQHCs).
 The guide highlights some of the reimbursement and policy options they can leverage, in addition to covering advantages, disadvantages, and implementation considerations.